rustamlatypov/cpu-matrix-multiplication/README.md

 Runs both implementations on the same matrices for `iter` times and outputs the average running times, the speedup and the error term.

 - `./test <ny> <nm> <nx>` default: ny,nm,nx in {5,1500} <br/>
-Runs extensive tests with different matrices and different combinations of ny, nm and nx.
+Runs both implementations on different matrices and different combinations of ny, nm and nx.
 Dimension wise the multiplication is (ny x nm)(nm x nx).
 Each combination is run 20 times and the error term is accumulated and outputed.
 The tests pass if the error is below 1e-3.

 - `./benchmark <dim> <iter>` default: dim=3000, iter=10 <br/>
-Runs the fast implementation on different matrices of dimension `dim` for `iter` times and outputs the running times and the total average.
+Runs the parallel implementation on different matrices of dimension `dim` for `iter` times and outputs the running times and the total average.

 ### Error term
-The error term is defined to be the sum of the element wise absolute difference of the two matrices.
+The error term is defined to be the sum of the element wise absolute difference of the two result matrices produced by the two different implementations.

 ## Parallel implementation